Terms of Service

 The following activities are strictly prohibited:

-- Harassment, abuse, or threatening behavior toward other users
+• Harassment, abuse, or threatening behaviour toward other users

 14. Data Usage and Privacy